hove-io/navitia/source/scripts/disruption/README.md

 ### IDs have to be the same

 When you load a disruption with Disruptor, like **-p Line('line:DUA:800853022')**, you need to be sure of your ID.<br>
-Kraken loads a data.nav.lz' that have to contain the same ID.
+Kraken loads a data.nav.lz4' that have to contain the same ID.
 Otherwise, the disruption will not be loaded.<br>
 You can use **navitia API** like lines/stop_points/networks/... to find if the concerned ID exists.